KCErb/lucky-hasura-docker/GUIDE.md

 ## Scripts folder

 Now let's dig into all of the scripts that try to make this whole system reproducible and easy to use.
 In LHD, the `script` directory has two subdirectories: `docker` and `functions`.
-The `functions` are functions that are called by more than one script.
+The `functions` are functions that are included by `bash` scripts.
 The `docker` scripts are scripts we copy into docker images and run from within the container.

 These scripts are the heart of LHD so let's get into some details: